Quantifying the Relationship Between Galaxy Specific Star Formation Rate And Halo Spin For Star-forming Galaxies: Data

 The rotation velocity is given by $V_{\rm{rot}} = W_{50}/2/\sin\phi$, with inclination $\phi$ of the HI disk estimated via the optical axis ratio $b/a$ (from \citealt{Durbala20}) and $\sin\phi = \sqrt{(1-(b/a)^2)/(1-q_0^2)}$, setting $\phi=90^{\circ}$ for $b/a \leq q_0$.
 We assume $q_0 \sim 0.2$ for massive galaxies and $q_0 \sim 0.4$ \citep{Rong24} for low-mass galaxies ($M_{\star}<10^{9.5} M_{\odot}$).
 We exclude galaxies with $\phi<50^{\circ}$ or low SNR ($<10$) to ensure accurate $V_{\rm{rot}}$ measurements.

 Some HI-bearing galaxies exhibit velocity dispersion-dominated kinematics.
 These galaxies, identified by their HI line profiles exhibiting a `single-horned' shape \citep{ElBadry18}, pose challenges in accurately estimating rotation velocities and, consequently, halo spins.
-Following \citealt{Hua24}, we employ the kurtosis parameter $k_4<-1.0$ to restrict our analysis to robust subsets of isolated galaxies with double-horned HI profiles to exclude potential contamination from dispersion-dominated systems.
+Following \citealt{Hua24}, we employ the kurtosis parameter $k_4<-1.0$ to restrict our analysis to robust subsets of galaxies with double-horned HI profiles to exclude potential contamination from dispersion-dominated systems.
+After applying all selection criteria, our final sample comprises 2,957 star-forming galaxies.

 Assuming an isothermal halo model with negligible baryonic gravitational influence, the halo spin parameter $\lambda_{\rm{h}}$ is estimated as \citep{Hernandez07}:

 where $R_{\rm{HI,d}}$ is the HI disk scale length, derived from: